RaheesAhmed/SecureTrack-Encryption/README.md

 ## Security Considerations

 - The library uses AES-256-GCM for authenticated encryption, which provides both confidentiality and integrity.
+- AES-256-SIV provides misuse-resistant encryption that maintains confidentiality even with nonce reuse.
 - Argon2id (winner of the Password Hashing Competition) provides superior protection against brute-force attacks compared to PBKDF2.
 - PBKDF2 with HMAC-SHA256 uses 100,000 iterations by default for legacy key derivation.
-- The Shamir's Secret Sharing implementation enables secure key backup and recovery.
+- The XOR-based secret sharing implementation enables secure key backup and recovery when all shares are available.
 - Memory-protected containers (`SecretBytes`) automatically wipe sensitive data when no longer needed.
 - All cryptographic operations use constant-time algorithms where possible to avoid timing attacks.
 - Detailed error handling with unique error codes aids in security diagnostics without leaking sensitive information.